maylad31/judgeDjudge/README.md

 ## Why?

-LLM judges are used to rank responses, but how reliable are they?
+LLM as judges are used to rank responses, but how reliable are they?
 This evaluator checks:
 - **Consistency**: Does it pick the *ideal* response when it's Response 1?
 - **Position bias**: Does it pick the *ideal* response when it's Response 2?
 - **Verbosity**: Does it stay consistent when responses are rephrased?